Scheller College of Business: Undergraduate

+M.S.
+Major in Management

+The Scheller College of Business offers an M.S.
+Major in Management program in both on-campus and online formats.

-MBA programs
+MBA Programs

-Reputation and rankings

-The college's Master of Business Administration (MBA) program is highly ranked.
-As part of the 2021-2022 Best Business Schools ranking, Bloomberg Businessweek ranked Scheller College No. 9 among public institutions and No. 29 overall.
-The program was also ranked No. 8 among public institutions in the Compensation Index, which measures pay right after graduation, percentage of students employed three months after graduation, percentage of class receiving a signing bonus, size of bonuses, and alumni earnings.
+Rankings

+The Full-time MBA program is ranked No. 21 and the part-time Evening MBA program is ranked No. 11 by US News and World Report.
+As part of the 2024 - 2025 Best Business Schools ranking, Bloomberg Businessweek ranked the Full-time MBA program No. 16.

 Curriculum and format

-Georgia Tech Scheller College of Business offers three MBA programs: Full-time, Evening, and Executive.
+The Scheller College of Business offers three MBA programs: Full-time, Evening, and Executive.

 Full-time MBA

-Scheller's Full-time MBA is a two-year degree consisting of one year of required courses and another year of mostly elective courses.
-The Full-time MBA program offers classes Monday through Friday and enrollment takes place once per year in August.
+The Full-time MBA is a two-year degree consisting of one year of required courses and another year of mostly elective courses.
+The program offers classes Monday through Friday and enrollment takes place once per year in August.

 Evening (part-time) MBA

 The Evening MBA program offers classes Monday through Thursday evening.
 The program enrolls twice per year, in January and August.

-Scheller's Evening (part-time) MBA offers the same core curriculum and concentrations as the Full-time MBA program but allows students to take courses at their own pace with an average completion rate of 24 to 36 months.
+The Evening (part-time) MBA offers the same core curriculum and concentrations as the Full-time MBA program but allows students to take courses at their own pace with an average completion rate of 24 to 36 months.

 Executive MBA

-The Executive (weekend) MBA is a 17-month program with classes on Fridays and Saturdays for professionals with five or more years of professional work experience.
+The weekend Executive MBA is a 17-month program with classes on Friday evenings and Saturdays for professionals with five or more years of professional work experience.
 Students can select one of two customizable tracks: Global Business or Management of Technology.